 Strictly Come Dancing's upcoming run may see two same sex pairings, it's been reported.

-It follows boxer Nicola Adams and Strictly professional Katya Jones becoming the show's first same sex pairing last series.
+It follows boxer Nicola Adams and Strictly professional Katya Jones becoming the show's first same sex couple last series.

 It was previously reported Strictly bosses were looking to sign a high profile male celebrity to dance with another man.

-Those rumoured included Westlife singer Mark Feehily, who was rumoured for the show previously.
+Those rumoured have included Westlife singer Mark Feehily, who was linked to the show previously, as well as Olympic diver Tom Daley.

-Now The Sun newspaper claims that bosses could be lining up a second pairing.
+Now it's claimed that bosses could be lining up a second pairing.

 The rumours come after the BBC responded to complaints about Nicola and Katya's pairing on last year's show.